NickGrunert/master-thesis/modules/03_truth_compare.typ

     There are two variations of this, undersegmentation and oversegmentation @underAndOversegmentation @underAndOversegmentation2.
     The latter refers to the division of a single roof surface into multiple predicted segments.
     Regardless, this issue is not a significant concern, provided each individual component for itself is not misclassified.
-    However, it is necessary to address this matter at a later stage, as it may result in the generation of multiple prompts for a given surface or the creation of invalid negative prompts for SAM.
+    However, it is necessary to address this matter at a later stage, as it may result in the generation of multiple prompts for a given surface or the creation of invalid negative prompts for #abr("SAM").
     This is not problematic for the generation of exclusively positive input points, as reiterating the same mask does not constitute an error.
     At this stage, it is imperative to bear in mind the issue of fragmentation.
     However, it should be noted that this will not be addressed through the implementation of an algorithm in the calculation of segmentation.
     Subsequent work may attempt to rectify this issue by dynamically merging surfaces and recalculating the score to identify areas for enhancement.

     A more significant concern pertains to the issue of undersegmentation, which occurs when multiple roof surfaces are combined into a single prediction.
-    This erroneous assumption can result in inaccurate estimations of the number of roof components, which, in turn, may prompt erroneous input prompts for SAM.
+    This erroneous assumption can result in inaccurate estimations of the number of roof components, which, in turn, may prompt erroneous input prompts for #abr("SAM").
     It is imperative to refrain from such input prompts under any circumstances.
     The prior scoring algorithm, which employs the plateau algorithm, imposes a significant penalty on this issue, incentivizing the algorithm to avoid it.
-    This scoring system is not designed to perform the aforementioned function, as doing so would introduce significant complexity, since, for example, the IOU does not directly account for false positives.
+    This scoring system is not designed to perform the aforementioned function, as doing so would introduce significant complexity, since, for example, the #abr("IoU") does not directly account for #abr("FP").
     @section:fß outlines an approach to address this issue to a certain extent by placing a greater emphasis on precision over recall.
-    In essence, it penalizes false positives to a greater extent than false negatives when calculating the score.
+    In essence, it penalizes #abr("FP") to a greater extent than #abr("FN") when calculating the score.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
     The optimal solution is the implementation of a precise one-to-one mapping between segments, as this would be the anticipated outcome of a flawless algorithm.
     Nevertheless, the subsequent code explores the potentiality of associating numerous segments with a singular ground truth segment, which is delineated by the max_surfaces parameter.

-    For each predicted surface, the algorithm identifies the ground truth segment with the highest IOU value.
+    For each predicted surface, the algorithm identifies the ground truth segment with the highest #abr("IoU") value.
     Consequently, the ground truth segment is iterated in the inverse manner, collecting all their matches and taking the best matches by score.
     The system under consideration enables the matching of multiple segments to a single ground truth segment.
     Conversely, it does not permit any surfaces to be matched to more than one ground truth segment.